-Last update: 01.30.2019
+Last update: 03.26.2019

 If you’ve heard about or experienced the German precision and quality, you may have some natural expectations about ZenMate.
-This VPN actually started out as a proxy service by ZenGuard GmbH in Berlin, Germany.
-Since free applications are always tempting to the public, ZenMate now boasts over 45 million users worldwide.
+We’ll attempt to find the truth behind this popular and somewhat controversial cybersecurity service.

 ZenMate claims to be a no logs VPN service, but it does keep some connection logs.
 It will also ask for your email address when signing up for the free version or the 7-day premium trial.